 Simplecast doesn't do normalization or other audio processing related to volume level, but you can (and usually should) normalize your podcast episode using the audio app you use to edit and mix your podcast.

-Here are some tutorials to help you normalize your audio tracks:
+Tutorials to help you normalize your audio tracks:

 - Normalizing with Audacity

 Most audio programs like Audacity, GarageBand, or Logic Pro X will give you the option to normalize your audio when you're exporting it to create an MP3 file.
 You should use that feature.

 There's also a great web app for normalizing audio and removing background noise: Auphonic.com.
 They will process up to two hours of audio per month for free.

 Is your podcast loud enough?